-Here is a collection of information about things on the Kirkwood Community College Campuses that you should know about!
+Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

-Find some books to help you find your footing as a student or graduate here:
+Find some books here in our library to help you find your footing as a student or graduate.

 Want some tools to hack college?
 Check out these websites.